open-ephys/gui-docs/source/Tutorials/How-To-Make-Your-Own-Plugin.rst

 This plugin are a number of ways this plugin could be enhanced.
 To practice creating different kinds of UI elements, you could try implementing some of the features below, or come up with your own!

+- Ensure an "OFF" event is sent when the output bit is changed.

 - Add a button that turns the plugin's output on and off.

-- Add an editable label that can be used to define the time between on/off events (currently the output bit flips at a 50% duty cycle).
+- Add an editable label that can be used to define the time between ON/OFF events (currently the output bit flips at a 50% duty cycle).

 |